 Logistics and distribution careers often do not require a degree, but there are better paying positions for those who get a logistics or distribution degree from a university.
 Below are descriptions and overviews of three possible career choices for logistics and distribution graduates.

-Storage and Distribution Managers
+Transportation, Storage and Distribution Managers

 Storage and distribution managers oversee warehousing facilities for goods or raw materials, manage the distribution of finished products to businesses and retail customers and coordinate activities with other department heads such as warehouse facilities managers.
 Distribution managers ensure that transport is arranged for ongoing distribution, sometimes working with transportation managers.
 Some storage and distribution managers may purchase, service and manage transportation fleets.
-The BLS reported that storage and distribution managers' mean annual salary was $93,180 as of May 2014.
-The employment growth in this field is expected to grow 5% between 2012-2022.